Secrets of Spelling Bee Champs

 Top spellers study with a purpose.
 English is a unique language because many English words originated in other languages.
 The most successful spellers focus their study efforts on learning important foreign language root words and spelling conventions.
 Here are some of the languages that have most influenced English as well as spelling tips and examples from each language:

-Latin has been the most influential language on English.
+Latin has been the most influential language in English.
 Words related to science and medicine are often based on Latin words.
 To help spell Latin words, remember a few simple rules.
 First, the u sound, as in ooze or school, is almost always spelled with a u, and not two o’s, as in the word bugle.
 Second, the letter K is very rare in Latin, which means the K sound is almost always spelled with C, rather than K, or CK.
 Finally, the letter X in Latin words often is pronounced with the sound of gz, as in exuberant.
 Some familiar Latin-origin words include:

 Arabic words are more recent additions to English.
 They are either “loan words” or Arabic words that are used because no English equivalent exists, or the words entered the language as part of other languages.
-In Arabic spelling the long e sound (bee) is often spelled with an i, as in safari.
+In Arabic spelling, the long e sound (bee) is often spelled with an i, as in safari.
 Double consonants are common in Arabic words, especially in the middle of the word as in cotton, mummy, or henna.
 Remembering that these are Arabic words makes it easier to remember the spelling.
 Some familiar Arabic-origin words include:

 In 1066 AD the French invaded England.
 The rest, as they say, is history.
 Seriously – since the conquest of 1066 many, many French words have entered English.
 There are some spelling conventions that can be helpful in learning French-origin words.
 A common sound in French as the azh sound, as in garage, mirage, and collage.
 Notice that the azh sound is spelled –age.
 A k sound at the end of a French word is usually spelled –que, as in boutique or physique.
-In French the sh sound is almost always spelled ch, as in crochet.
+In French, the sh sound is almost always spelled ch, as in crochet.
 Some familiar French words include:

 English and German have the same grandparents in the language family tree.
 As a result, there are some sounds and spellings that will look familiar.
 There are, however, some spelling differences that competitive spellers keep in mind.
 For example, the letter z is more common in German than in English and it is not always pronounced as z.
 In the words pretzel and seltzer, for example, z sounds like s.
 The sh sound in German words is usually spelled sch, and, probably the most confusing, the letter w is pronounced v in German.
 Some familiar German words include:

-Greek is an ancient language, and was used by the earliest scientists and philosophers.
+Greek is an ancient language and was used by the earliest scientists and philosophers.
 As a result, there are many Greek words still used in English.
 The sound of “f” is often spelled “ph” in Greek, as in photo and metaphor.
 The short “I” sound is often spelled with “y” in Greek, as in “syntax” or “cryptic.”
 Some familiar Greek words include:

 Get to the Root of the Problem